Why You Should Join the Lake Nona Regional Chamber of Commerce

 - Standing – When you sit on business committees and eventually advance into leadership positions, you are seen by the public and other business owners and operators as an expert in your field.

 - Giving back – When you give back to your community, you’re helping others, and that helps the business community become stronger.
 When the business community is vibrant and strong, the local economy is stronger, and that is good for all businesses that depend on consumers’ ability to spend in the local marketplace.

 - Your takeaway - While chamber of commerce membership has a price, there are many benefits to joining.
 Chambers provide you with opportunities to get involved in your community and to better your business.
 And, there are ways to make the membership cost more manageable for your small business budget.
 In addition to the direct savings and growth benefits, membership also supports community and non-profit projects that keep the local market strong and growing (and able to buy!), and supports efforts that provide a top-of-the-line workforce.

 If you’ve been considering joining your local Chamber of Commerce in order to advertise your business, you should know that it is still a great, relevant way to introduce your business to your community.
-However, there are pros and cons to be considered before joining.
-Here are a few for you to think about before joining your local Chamber of Commerce.

 It takes time to make your presence known in your community.
 This is true whether you join a Chamber of Commerce or not.
 But, if you join one AND you actively participate, network, and make an effort to get your business seen, you will see faster results than someone who doesn’t do these things.